yusuke0913/Documentation/source/includes/_payouts.md

 > The above command returns an empty response.

 Endpoint for deleting a specific Payout.
-Note that you can not delete a payout belonging to a paid Invoice.
+Note that you can not delete a payout belong to a paid Invoice or an Invoice on credit.

 ### HTTP Request